r-hub/blog/content/post/2022-02-21-code-style/index.md

 #### formatr R package

-The [formatr R package](https://yihui.org/formatr/) formats R code automatically too, but in a more opinionated way.
+The [formatr R package](https://yihui.org/formatr/) formats R code automatically too, but with less customization possibilities.

 For more tools helping with code improvements, refer to the [R-hub blog post "Workflow automation tools for package developers"](/2020/04/29/maintenance/) including tips on *when* to use such tools.